-We recommend pairing Robin with a generic booking account instead of a personal one.
+We recommend pairing Robin with a generic booking ("service") account instead of a personal one.
 Something like email@example.com or firstname.lastname@example.org.

 Why use a dedicated booking account?

 Think of this as the invisible booking assistant for your office.
 Any anonymous calendar invitations will come from this account, and any events booked through Robin that can't be created on behalf of the user will show up on calendars owned by this account.
 Adding a booking account keeps your personal calendar clear of other folk's events.
 Make sure to give it the right permissions to avoid conflicts.

 Here's an example calendar event booked through Robin.
 Hal is the generic booking user for our team.

 If your company already uses a generic booking account to manage your meeting rooms, then that's what you'll want to pair with Robin.